Plan Operations During Coronavirus Emergency

 St. Pete firefighter wins case in fight for cancer benefits

 This was the first lawsuit filed in the state over the new law granting benefits to firefighters diagnosed with certain types of cancer.
 Lt.
 Jason Francis with St. Petersburg Fire won his case against the City of St. Petersburg.
 He worked for the city's fire department for more than 16 years.
 He was diagnosed with cancer in January 2019.
 The city denied his requests for benefits because he was diagnosed prior to the law taking effect on July 1.
-Read More Read More
+A copy of the judge’s order is included in the article.
+Read More

 The City of Fort Lauderdale is the sponsor of the Fort Lauderdale Police and Firefighters’ Retirement System.
 All Fort Lauderdale sworn police officers and firefighters are eligible to participate in the plan.
 A seven-member Board of Trustees, who are either elected by the employees or appointed by the Mayor, administers the pension plan.
 The plan is a defined benefit plan that promises to pay a guaranteed benefit at retirement.